 The borrowing limit is \$5500 for students who qualify based on a completed FAFSA.
 Interest rate is variable, capped at 8.25%, based on the 91-day Treasury Bill rate plus 3.1%.
 If the student is not a previous borrower in repayment who has already used the six-month grace period, interest and principal repayment is delayed until six months after the end of program completion.
-Loan applications may be obtained through the financial aid office on the main campus, the P.A.C.E. offices on the West Seneca Campus, or through your local lender.
+Loan applications may be obtained through the financial aid office on the main campus or the P.A.C.E. offices on the West Seneca Campus.